ast0815/remu/README.md

     $ pip install --upgrade pip
     $ # Install all required packages
     $ pip install -r requirements.txt
+    $ # Install optional packages
     $ pip install -r pymc-requirements.txt
+    $ pip install -r matplotlib-requirements.txt
     $ pip install -r multiprocess-requirements.txt
     $ # Install actual package
     $ pip install -e .

 You might need to install additional system libraries to compile all packages.
-PyMC needs to be installed in a separate step, because it requires numpy already being installed to work.
-The `multiprocess-requirements` are optional and only need to be installed, if one wants to use parallel computing.
+PyMC, Matplotlib, and Multiprocess are optional dependencies.
+They are only needed if one actually wants to do any Marcov Chain Monte Carlo, plotting, or parallel computing respectively.

 ReMU requires Python 2.7 or >=3.4 for best functionality.
 Python 2.6 is supported, but a lot of required packages have dropped support for Python 2.6